 Once an offer is received, you must reply within 14 days or risk losing your place.

 Once you have accepted your offer, you will be sent out instructions about student funding.
 This will normally be sent out within three weeks of you accepting the place.

 You will also be sent details on an information day.
-This normally takes place in June and will give you the chance to meet other students on your course, get a tour of the college, meet some ex-students and get a chance to speak to people from industry.
+This normally takes place in June and will give you the chance to meet other students on your course, get a tour of the college, meet some ex-students and get a chance to speak to people from the industry.

-You will then be sent out information about the induction date.
+You will then be sent information about the induction date.
 This will be held in August, 2 – 3 weeks before your course starts.